NetworkBlockDevice/nbd/doc/proto.md

 when those extensions are promoted to the normative version of the document in the master branch.

+## Compatibility and interoperability

+Originally, the NBD protocol was a fairly simple protocol with few options.
+While the basic protocol is still reasonably simple, a growing number of extensions has been implemented that may make the protocol description seem overwhelming at first.

+In an effort to not overwhelm first-time implementors with various options and features that may or may not be important for their use case, while at the same time desiring maximum interoperability, this section tries to clarify what is optional and what is expected to be available in all implementations.

+All protocol options and messages not explicitly mentioned below should be considered optional features that MAY be negotiated between client and server, but are not required to be available.

+### Baseline

+The following MUST be implemented by all implementations, and should be considered a baseline:

+- NOTLS mode
+- The fixed newstyle handshake
+- During the handshake:

+    - the `NBD_OPT_INFO` and `NBD_OPT_GO` messages, with the
+      `NBD_INFO_EXPORT` response.
+    - Servers that receive messages which they do not implement MUST reply to them with `NBD_OPT_UNSUP`, and MUST NOT fail to parse the next message received.
+    - the `NBD_OPT_ABORT` message, and its response.
+    - the `NBD_OPT_LIST` message and its response.

+- During the transmission phase:

+    - Simple replies
+    - the `NBD_CMD_READ` message (and its response)
+    - the `NBD_CMD_WRITE` message (and its response)
+    - the `NBD_CMD_DISC` message (and its response)

+### Maximum interoperability

+Clients and servers that desire maximum interoperability SHOULD implement the following features:

+- TLS-encrypted communication, which may be required by some implementations or configurations;
+- Servers that implement block constraints through `NBD_INFO_BLOCK_SIZE` and desire maximum interoperability SHOULD NOT require them.
+  Similarly, clients that desire maximum interoperability SHOULD implement querying for block size constraints.
+Since some older clients default to a block size of 1024 bytes, implementations desiring maximum interoperability MAY default to that size.
+- Clients or servers that desire interoperability with older implementations SHOULD implement the `NBD_OPT_EXPORT_NAME` message in addition to `NBD_OPT_INFO` and `NBD_OPT_GO`.
+- For data safety, implementing `NBD_CMD_FLUSH` and the `NBD_CMD_FLAG_FUA` flag to `NBD_CMD_WRITE` is strongly recommended.

+### Future considerations

+The following may be moved to the "Maximum interoperability" or "Baseline" sections at some point in the future, but some significant implementations are not yet ready to support them:

+- Structured replies; the Linux kernel currently does not yet implement them.

 ## About this file

 This file tries to document the NBD protocol as it is currently